Applications will be available on Friday, January 23rd and

 How to apply:

-1. Complete the application form located on MyInvolvement (add link).
+1. Complete the application form located on MyInvolvement.org.

 Introduce yourself to the New Student Programs staff.

-Describe the role of an Orientation Assistant and what make you uniquely qualified for the position.
+Describe the role of an Orientation Assistant and what makes you uniquely qualified for the position.

-Give examples of how you plan to engage new students and families throughout the fall 2014 semester.
+Give examples of how you plan to engage new students and families throughout the Fall 2015 semester.

 On and off campus job experience.